 The Guideline states that: “The only NPA Relief Method considered in Canada is the Distributed Overlay Method which superimposes or “overlays” a Relief NPA on top of an entire existing NPA or NPAs.”
 There are three types of Distributed Overlay:

-a Distributed Overlay over an existing geographic area served by a single existing NPA (A new NPA is overlaid over a single existing NPA [i.e., the geographic area that is served by a single NPA]);
+a Distributed Overlay over an existing geographic area served by a single existing NPA (A new NPA is overlaid over a single existing NPA (i.e., the geographic area) that is served by a single NPA.);

-a Distributed Overlay over an existing geographic area served by multiple existing overlay NPAs (A new NPA is overlaid over a geographic area that is served by multiple existing overlay NPAs); and,
+a Distributed Overlay over an existing geographic area served by multiple existing overlay NPAs (A new NPA is overlaid over a single existing NPA (i.e., the geographic area) that is served by multiple existing overlay NPAs); and,

-a Distributed Overlay over multiple existing geographic areas, each served by one or more existing NPAs (A new NPA is overlaid over multiple existing NPAs [i.e., different geographic areas served by multiple NPAs].
-This type of overlay may be considered for NPA relief for two or more adjacent NPAs [i.e., geographic areas within a province]).
+a Distributed Overlay over multiple existing geographic areas, each served by one or more existing NPAs (A new NPA is overlaid over multiple existing NPAs (i.e., different geographic areas served by multiple NPAs.
+This type of overlay may be considered for NPA relief for two or more adjacent NPAs (i.e., geographic areas) within a province.).

 NPA EXHAUST INFORMATION

-As indicated in the following table, NRUFs for NPA 226/519/548 were used to determine PEDs, (i.e. the dates when CO Codes in NPA 226/519/548 would be expected to exhaust).
+As indicated in the following table, NRUFs for NPA 226/519/548 were used to determine PEDs, i.e. the dates when CO Codes in NPA 226/519/548 would be expected to exhaust.